 Skrudur Island is good for bird life, has a large cave once used by fishermen and the Breiddalur Volcano, a large extinct volcano with interesting peaks.

 If you really like your geology, near Breiddalsvik Cove are the Fagriholl Ridges, a plain of ridges caused by ground frosts.

 Finally Djupivogur on Berufjordur is an interesting fishing village with old buildings, Papey ‘Friar’s’ Island with its teeming bird life and walks to nearby Mt Bulandstindur and Godaborg ‘Castle of the Gods’.

 This is a true wilderness and as such travel can be difficult so most is done with local guides and in groups.
 There are bogs here which will swallow you and your backpack whole so do not go here alone.

-If traveling in a small group let people know your route, and make sure your navigation skills are adequate.
+If you go for Iceland travel in a small group let people know your route, and make sure your navigation skills are adequate.

 Weather in the region is particularly changeable.